abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     ..  only:: html

         The model is node based: routes are path linking nodes.
+Except for the starting and ending nodes, each node in a path has to be unique, i.e. you can not visit a node more than once.
         For each node, a ``NextVar`` variable is defined [#next_var_more_complicated]_ that represents the index of the direct successor of that node.

         ..  [#next_var_more_complicated] If you are used to model paths, you will have noticed that the model must be